paulwarren/nzde/dict/D/README.md

 ## dog tucker

 <b>1</b> n.
 (Rural) 1. an animal fed to dogs.
-2. a sheep set aside for feeding to dogs, usually an animal of sub-standard quality. [also commonly used for any person or thing considered poor quality.](See killer)
+2. a sheep set aside for feeding to dogs, usually an animal of sub-standard quality. [also commonly used for any person or thing considered poor quality.]
+(See killer)

 n. meat for dogs (also figurative use)